echeran/smile-of-murugan/webbook/chapter02.md

 undoubtedly of a different colour than any other Indian religiosity;
 it has its specific and peculiar features, which will be discussed in detail when Tamil *bhakti* poetry, and the *cittar* texts, are analysed.

-Apart from these more general typical features of Tamil literature -its so-called “democratism", humanism and secularism--we may of course characterize Tamil writing by its typical subject-matters, by its leading themes and motives.
+Apart from these more general typical features of Tamil literature —its so-called “democratism", humanism and secularism—we may of course characterize Tamil writing by its typical subject-matters, by its leading themes and motives.
 The traditional and in fact the only content of ancient Tamil poetry seems again to be something